-Our trip to Fes was, for sure worthwhile.
-My first plan was to visit Marrakech, but looking at the flight, Fes has a better schedule which ideal for us.
+It is a long weekend trip to Fes.
+My first plan was to visit Marrakech, but looking at the flight, Fez has a better schedule, which was ideal for us.
 Departing on a Friday evening from Brussels and return on Monday morning.
-Morocco has been on my list, but my plan to spend a long weekend for the first time.
-If I like it, I could always go back.
+Morocco wasn’t on my bucket list, but I wanted to see it once.
+Since it is only three hours flying from Brussels, I can always go back.
 So for the first time in the country, we start for a long weekend trip.

-Fes has a beautiful and well-preserved old center.
-Also, impressive souks and mosques and the people are not pushy, compare to other North African cities.
-Here they leave you alone.
-As one of the four royal cities, Fez is part of most touristic tours of Morocco, a must-see during your trip to the country.
+Fes has a beautiful and well-preserved old town with impressive souks and mosques, and the people are not pushy, compare to other North African cities.
+As one of the four Moroccans royal cities, Fez is part of the most visited city in Morocco.

 Criss-crossing the medina

-On our first day, it was a long day; we wanted to see everything.
-Walking is the best thing you can do.
-The old town of Fes comprises with narrow streets and a car-free zone which is easy for everyone to wander.
-There are only 9400 alleys; it is like a labyrinth.
-Some say you need a guide, but we did it on our own, and we’re just fine without getting lost, with our walking app partner maps.me
+On our first day, it was a long day; we’ve done a lot of walking, it’s the best thing we can do.
+The old town of Fes comprises narrow streets and a car-free zone, which is easy for walking.
+There are around 9400 alleys; it is like a labyrinth.
+Some say you need a guide, but we did it on our own.
+And we’re just fine without getting lost with our walking app partner maps.me

-During your walk, you pass through different parts and essential sights of the city.
+During the walk, we pass through different parts and essential sights in the city.
 It is also interesting to see how people lived and worked in such a small area and so close together, which made it more authentic than other cities.
 The scents and colors within the Medina will stay as memory during your visit to Fes.

 Go up one of the rooftops for a city view

-Besides walking through Medina, you can always go up one of the rooftops for a city view — most of the restaurants and riad (traditional Moroccan house or palace) provide roof terrace.
-But it can be packed in the afternoon, as everyone wants to watch the sunset at the same time, but don’t worry; if you can’t find a spot, walk further and look for the sign at the entrance, and they can be worth checking.
+Besides walking through the Medina, you can always go up one of the rooftops for a city view.
+Most restaurants and riad (traditional Moroccan house or palace) provide a roof terrace.
+But it can be packed in the late afternoon; everyone wants to watch the sunset at the same time, but don’t worry; if you can’t find a spot, walk further and look for the sign at the entrance (rooftop)!

 Visit one of the mosque

-There are several impressive mosques in Fes; unfortunately, a non-Muslim is not allowed to go inside.
-I’m a bit disappointed, as non-muslim, we’re able to visit the biggest mosque in the world in Abu Dhabi.
+There are several impressive mosques in Fes.
+Unfortunately, only Muslims are allowed inside.
+I’m a bit disappointed, as non-muslim we’re able to visit the biggest mosque in the world in Abu Dhabi.
 But in Fes, you can only see the courtyards.
 So not every country is the same, some land is strict than the others.

 Visit one of the local craft

-The skins soak for two to three days in numerous stone vessels filled in with corrosive mixture from pigeon stern, and cow urine that helps remove excess fat, meat, and hair that remain sturdy.
-Afterward, preparing the leather for paints.
-The leather soaks for another set of barrels that contains ammonia mixture of water, pigeon stern, and cow urine.
-It also acts as a softening agent that allows the skins to become malleable so that they can absorb the dye.
-The tanner’s kneaded the surface three hours to reach the desired softness with their bare feet.
+The animal skins soak for two to three days in numerous stone vessels filled in with corrosive mixture from pigeon stern, and cow urine that helps remove excess fat, meat, and hair.
+You can see, tanner’s kneaded the surface three hours to reach the desired softness with their bare feet.

 Moroccans and their eating habits

 Morocco is a tidbit country.
-During your walk, you’ll be passing through food stalls where people are preparing the food.
+During your walk, you’ll be passing through a food street where people are preparing the food.
 The smells give you a watering mouth.
-In the Medina, you barely find international cuisine; there are a few Chinese restaurants if you want for a change from tajine.
+International cuisine is hard to find in Fez.
+There are a few Chinese restaurants if you want a change from tajine.

-As we arrive at night, we contact our hotel host to arrange a taxi — is a fixed price of 15 euro.
-Going back to the airport, they charged the same price even in the daytime.
-The cheapest way to the old town is by bus if you arrive during the day and with less luggage.
+As we arrive at night, we contact our hotel to arrange a taxi — is a fixed price of 15 euro.
+Going back to the airport in the day time it was the same price.

 A Day Trip to Meknes

 The covered market is tantalizing.
 You find a range of tasty sweets and various other local treats.
 You will notice that the quality of the fruits and vegetables are better than in Fes.
 The indoor market is not busy, which is more pleasant to roam.
-Exciting sights to see – the stalls display pyramid trays of olives, the colorful ground herbs, are such interesting sights.
-Vendors are friendlier than in Fes.
+Exciting sights to see – the stalls display pyramid trays of olives, the colorful ground herbs, etc. And the vendors are friendlier than in Fes.

 Getting To Meknes and return

 Going back to Fes, the best approach is to take the cab.
-Walk to the station Gare Routiere Sidi Said, which is about a one-kilometer from the main square.
+The station in Meknes Gare Routiere Sidi Said is about a one-kilometer from the main square.
 You will have to ask which one is going to Fes as there’s no sign.